• Skip to main content

 How to make turmeric oatmeal

-• Combine all the ingredients in a small sauce pan, stir and turn the heat to medium high.
+Add all the ingredients to a medium saucepan, stir and turn up the heat to medium-high.

-• More fresh blueberries or other fruits, such as raspberries, strawberries, cherries, etc.
+• More fresh blueberries or other fresh fruit, such as raspberries, strawberries, cherries, etc.

 • A splash of vegan milk or coconut milk.

-• Nuts or seeds (like walnut, pecans, almonds, chia or hemp seeds)
+• Nuts or seeds (like walnuts, pecans, almonds, pumpkin seeds, chia seeds or hemp seed

-• Turmeric's absorption through our gut has been proven to be enhanced when the spice is combined with ground black pepper.
-I chose not to add any in this recipe just as a personal taste, but if you want to help encourage the intake of the curcumin, then feel free to add some to yours.
+• The absorption of curcumin through our gut is enhanced when turmeric is combined with ground black pepper.
+I didn't add any in my version just as a personal taste, but if you want to help encourage the intake of curcumin, then feel free to add some.

 • I normally do not add any sweetener to my oatmeal, as I usually add sweet fruits to it.
 But in this case, I really could not go without adding maple syrup.
 The sweet flavor combined with the turmeric is really surprisingly satisfying, but simply omit or adjust how much you want to add to your recipe.

 • Rolled oats are so convenient and usually my preferred kind of oats.
-But, feel free to choose steel-cut oats if that's what you have while making sure to adjust how much milk to use and cooking time (follow the packaging instruction).
+But, feel free to choose steel cut oats if that's what you have.
+In this case, make sure to adjust how much milk to use and the cooking time (follow the packaging instructions).

 Can I use frozen blueberries?

-Yes you can, although it will turn your oatmeal completely green!
-So, unless you are looking for a fun Saint-Patrick's day healthy breakfast, then I recommend to add the frozen blueberries when the oatmeal is almost done, giving just enough time for the fruits to thaw (and do not stir them too much).
+For this reason, I recommend to add the frozen blueberries when the oatmeal is almost done, giving just enough time for the fruits to thaw (and do not stir them too much).
+This should preserve the beautiful yellow color to your oatmeal.

 Close up on a bright yellow golden milk oatmeal to show the texture.
 The bowl is topped with fresh blueberries and coconut.